JayaramR307/JayaramR307/README.md

 <hr>

-:zap: I love programming.
-Software Development is my passion.
-My first experience with programming was in my school at the age of 12.
-My first program was in python language printing 'Hello World'.
-From then on it was like a challenge for me to study more about programming.
-Later, I learned C, C++, Java.

-Then I joined for Bachelors of Technology.
-From there I learned new languages, algorithms, compilers, higher mathematics.
-Developed my first website and android apps.
-Done numerous mini projects whenever I got the spare time.
-Now I'm trying my best to learn more about Artificial Intelligence and Data Science.
+I'm a software engineer from Kerala, India.

+I love programming.
+My first program was printing 'Hello World' python.
+From then onwards programming and software development is my dream.

+Currently, I'm a BTech CSE student.
+Developed numerous ML models and some websites.

+Beside programming I am interested in watching movies, gaming, music and travelling.

 <hr>